awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 **Note**
 The AWS IoT Greengrass Core SDK supports sending MQTT messages with QoS = 0 only\.

-The similarity between programming models also makes it possible for you to test your Lambda functions in the cloud and then migrate them to AWS IoT Greengrass with minimal effort\.Lambda executables don't run in the cloud, so you can't use the AWS SDK to test them in the cloud before deployment\.
+The similarity between programming models also makes it possible for you to develop your Lambda functions in the cloud and then migrate them to AWS IoT Greengrass with minimal effort\.
+[Lambda executables](#lambda-executables) don't run in the cloud, so you can't use the AWS SDK to develop them in the cloud before deployment\.

 ## Reference Lambda Functions by Alias or Version<a name="lambda-versions-aliases"></a>